-You can find a wide variety of single family homes in the surrounding areas of Tahoe / Truckee.
+You can find a wide variety of single family homes in North Lake Tahoe and Truckee.
 From quaint “Old Tahoe” cabins to luxurious estates, there is something for every demographic.
 There are also many options for home ownership in an HOA which may have lake access and amenities such as piers, buoys, tennis courts, pools and picnic tables.
 There's a high demand for homes for sale in communities with HOA benifits (Tahoe Donner, Dollar Point, Chamberlands, Agate Bay)

 Vacant land is becoming more and more scarce.
 Finding acreage is every harder.

-There are many things to consider when choosing an area for ownership.
-Would you like access to a beach / lake?
-Are amenities important for you and your family?
-Would you like to be close to skiing?
+There are many things to consider when looking for a vacation home in North Lake Tahoe.
+Would you like your home to have access to a private beach?
+Are homeowner association amenities important for you and your family?
+Would you like the property to be close to skiing?
 Walk to town and restaurants?
 Walk to the lake?
 Maybe Truckee is a better fit for you than North Lake Tahoe.
-Depending on your interests, there is an area of Tahoe that will meet your needs.
+Depending on your interests, there is an area or subdivision that will meet your needs.
+Read more...

 There are many areas that provide a woodsy / Tahoe feel and offer outdoor fun throughout the year.
-Three of the featured communities within North Lake Tahoe are Dollar Point, Sunnyside and Chambers Landing because they provide access to Lake Tahoe and amenities that make an enjoyable experience when relaxing in the sun or b-b-q’n with family and friends.
+Three of the featured communities within North Lake Tahoe are Dollar Point, Sunnyside and Chambers Landing because they provide access to Lake Tahoe and excellent amenities for homeowners.

 Dollar Point offers a large sandy beach with a pier and the possibility of having a buoy / mooring for a boat.
 There are five tennis courts, a pool, b-b-q pits, bocce ball court and a volleyball court on the beach.
 This is a great North Shore location being 1 mile from Tahoe City and close to many ski resorts and golf courses.
 The family can take the bike path into Tahoe City for a fun day of activity.